BramVan-Oosterhout/katacoda-scenarios/foswiki2/workbenchtwo/step1.md

 The implementation of the RenderTopicInstaller has similarities to the RenderSimpleTopicCreator.
 The RenderTopicInstaller provides a mechnism to create a TopicStub in a web of your choosing.
 The TopicStub will refer back to the SOURCE, an application topic.
-To follow the explanation, open the [Applications.RenderTopicInstaller](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/Applications.RenderTopicInstaller) in a separate Tab or window, so can can easily refer to the implementation.
+To follow the explanation, login (_admin/password_) and open the [Applications.RenderTopicInstaller](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/Applications.RenderTopicInstaller) in a separate Tab or window, so can can easily refer to the implementation.

 Like the RenderSimpleTopicCreator, the implementation of RenderTopicInstaller  is wrapped in a TWISTY.
 Inside the TWISTY is form, this time invoking the `save` script:
 ```